shundhammer/huha-linux-tips/doc/ubuntu-tips.md

 ### Disable forced NumLock

-_Whoever came up with this brain-dead idea to force this to "on" should be shot!_
+_Whoever came up with the brain-dead idea to force this to "on" should be shot!_

     sudo apt-get remove numlockx